 “Help corporate executives and business managers make more informed decisions”

 You start by asking the questions about the data and manage the extremities - but how?

-You won’t look at every invoice and build a top N and bottom N list for each dimension.
+You won’t look at every invoice and build a top N and bottom N list for each product, customer and other dimensions.
 That would take too long.

 Spreadsheets may be free but it costs a lot of time and money to feed them.

 There are better “actionable formats” and although you may know how to use a spreadsheet that doesn’t mean you should.

 Is your business better advantaged by your spreadsheet skills or by the insights found and the decisions made?